 Section 1.
 Adoption

-Adoption and amendment of the Governance Charter by the Network membership shall require a two-thirds majority in attendance as outlined by Voting Rights.
+Adoption and amendment of the Governance Charter by the Network Membership shall require a two-thirds majority in attendance as outlined by Voting Rights.

 Section 2.
 Amendments

-Proposed amendments to the Governance Charter may be initiated by any one officer or any individual.
-Proposed amendments shall be presented to Network members at least two weeks prior to the next regularly scheduled meeting or special meeting at which the changes are to be considered.
+Proposed amendments to the Governance Charter may be initiated by any Member.
+Proposed amendments shall be presented to Network Members at least two weeks prior to the next regularly scheduled Membership Meeting or Special Membership Meeting at which they are to be considered.

 First Revision Approved on: May 13, 2004 by MCHCCN Steering Committee Second Revision Approved on: May 11, 2006, MCHCCN Steering Committee